Marcosmgs/soulandsurf/README.md

 This Navigation menu will help the user easily navigate through the website across all screen sizes without having to use a back button to goes back to previous pages.

+(The navigation code was taken from Love Running project from CI)

 ![NAVIGATION BAR SCREENSHOOT](documentation/menu-feature1.png)

 #### The Surfer Page Image